creamsensation/gox/README.md

 <br>

 ### Text
-Only purpose is to write text content<br>
+Only purpose is to write text content.<br>
 ```go
 Div(Text("Example"))
 ```